Lex-Rich 5 board rebuts secrecy claims in resignation of SC Superintendent of the Year

 A district spokeswoman told The Post and Courier on June 17 terms of her settlement have yet to be completed and declined comment until that happens.

-But The Post and Courier obtained Melton’s latest contract through a public records request.
+But the newspaper obtained Melton’s latest contract through a public records request.

 Under a termination clause in the contract, the board agrees to pay a terminated superintendent the equivalent of 12 months’ salary or the balance of his or her contract.
 Since Melton resigned, a separation package is being crafted.

 Melton’s base salary was $175,000 a year.
-The three-year contract was scheduled to end June 30, though she was assumed to have another year if the board had not told her by Feb.
+The three-year contract was scheduled to end June 30, though she was assumed to have another year if the board did not tell her by Feb.
 1 that it planned not to extend her agreement.

 Meanwhile, trustees will meet at 5:30 p.m. on June 22 at a special meeting to discuss appointment of an interim superintendent, expected to begin work July 1.